eliz79/Recruitment-and-Selection/README.rst

 Persona:
 =========
-Prescreened Prospective Hires:
+John the HR Assistant Manager:
 ===============================
-John Brown is the Assistant Manager of Human resources in a government agency.John and his team have to select a pool of 20 candidates for a special category of employees (say R) every three months.
-This project will minimize the time duration of selection process by generating a pool of prescreened candidates before getting the notification from the agency for the next class.
+John Brown is the Assistant Manager of Human resources in a government agency.
+John wants to minimize the duration of selection process.

 ''Details'':
 The HR team is given a target of new hires for different categories.
 This project explains recruitment process of one such class of employees (say R) and the problems encountered in the hiring process.
 The recruitment for class R consists of various steps.
-Examination, Technical Efficiency Test, Background checks and negotiation for salary (salary belonging to that class is fixed).
+Examination, Background checks and negotiation for salary (salary belonging to that class is fixed).
 For a candidate to get hired, he must have all the tests cleared in order to be eligible for the final list.
 John wants to generate a pool of prescreened